GangDYash/Assignment5/README.md

 ### Label Encoding:

 This technique converts categorical values into numerical labels using the `cat.codes` method in pandas.
-It assigns numerical labels between 0 and `n_categories-1` to each category.
+It assigns numerical labels to each category.

 ### One-Hot Encoding: